 A planning application has been submitted to Dartmoor National Park Authority to extend the quarry north eastwards where there are limestone deposits under the land we own at Alston.

 This website was launched in September 2015 to provide information about the proposals, and has been updated a number of times since:

 - March 2016, when the original proposals were revised

 - July 2016 to provide information about the submitted application incorporating significant changes and improvements following extensive public consultation.

-The latest update on submission of the second tranche of ‘Further Information’ in response to the Request by the DNPA under Regulation 22 of the EIA Regulations 2011.
+- In April 2018 on submission of the second tranche of ‘Further Information’ in response to the 2016 Request by the DNPA under Regulation 22 of the EIA Regulations 2011.
 This is in respect of proposed improvements to the off slip at Caton Cross, for which a planning application has been submitted to Teignbridge District Council.

 See What Happens Next? for a description of how the Dartmoor National Park Authority is dealing with the planning applications and a link to the Authority’s website, which will track progress.
 There is also a link to Teignbridge District Council’s website to follow progress on the Caton Cross application.